IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

 * Mikrotik brd file from Mikrotik OS version 6.43.12
 * iperf3 is installed by default

+**NOTE:** You can download the prebuilt images and skip the "How to build from source" section, prebuilt images can be found [here.](https://github.com/IMDEANetworksWNG/Mikrotik-researcher-tools/releases)

 ### How to build from source

 1. Get the files